Frozen Pipes, Electric Woes Remain as Cold Snap Eases Grip

 In many areas, water pressure dropped after lines froze and because people left faucets dripping to prevent pipes from icing, authorities said.

-As of Saturday, 1,445 public water systems in Texas had reported disrupted operations, said Toby Baker of the state Division of Environmental Quality.
+As of Saturday, 1,445 public water systems in Texas had reported disrupted operations, said Toby Baker executive director of the state Commission on Environmental Quality.
 Government agencies were using mobile labs and coordinating to speed water testing.

-That’s up from 1,300 reporting issues Friday afternoon, but Baker said the number of affected customers had dropped by about 600,000 to 14.3 million.
+That’s up from 1,300 reporting issues Friday afternoon.
+But Baker said the number of affected customers had dropped slightly.
+Most were under boil-water orders, with 156,000 lacking water service entirely.

 “It seems like last night we may have seen some stabilization in the water systems across the state,” Baker said.